During a year of tumult, space has been a rare bright spot. SpaceX and NASA hope to keep it that way.

 Space has often helped unify the country.
 That was especially true during the 1960s, when the Apollo program offered a reprieve from the death toll in Vietnam.

-“When you explore, two things happen,” said Bill Nye, the CEO of the Planetary Society, a nonprofit space exploration advocacy group.
+“When you explore, two things happen,” said Bill Nye, CEO of the Planetary Society, a nonprofit space exploration advocacy group.
 “You’re going make discoveries.
 You’re going to learn something, whether in your backyard or on orbit. … Everyone can see the great value of having a bunch of rocket scientists and space explorers in your society.”

 Elon Musk’s spacecraft roared like ‘an animal.’
 But astronauts say the SpaceX Dragon flew flawlessly.

-Often, however, the epiphanies born from discovery are ephemeral flashes that burn hot and bright, but are quickly forgotten, if not overlooked entirely, by much of the population.
+Often, however, the epiphanies born from discovery are ephemeral flashes that burn hot and bright but are quickly forgotten, if not overlooked entirely, by much of the population.
 Apollo was an inspiration — until it wasn’t.
 After Neil Armstrong and Buzz Aldrin walked on the moon in 1969, interest waned, and no one has been back to the moon since 1972.

 For the moment, though, there’s Crew-1, a roll call of NASA’s best: Mike Hopkins, the veteran commander who applied to be an astronaut four times before being selected in 2009.
 Since then, the Air Force colonel flew to the space station on a Russian Soyuz rocket.

-Shannon Walker was selected to be an astronaut in 2004 after working closely with NASA, first as a robotics flight controller with Rockwell Collins.
+Shannon Walker was selected to be an astronaut in 2004 after working closely with NASA, first as a robotics flight controller with avionics firm Rockwell Collins.
 In 1995, she joined NASA, working on the space station program.
 She launched to the station on the Soyuz in 2010.

 Victor Glover is the rookie, who has never been to space before.
-A former Navy pilot who flew F/A 18 Hornets, he has four children.
+A former Navy pilot who flew F/A-18 Hornets, he has four children.

-The Japanese astronaut, Soichi Noguchi, has flown to space twice, including on the first Space Shuttle mission after the 2003 Columbia disaster.
+The Japanese astronaut, Soichi Noguchi, has flown to space twice, including on the first space shuttle mission after the 2003 Columbia disaster.

-Given the challenges of 2020, the crew decided to name their spacecraft “Resilience,” a tribute to the teams that have worked despite the hardships on the mission, Hopkins said.
+Given the challenges of 2020, the crew decided to name their spacecraft Resilience, a tribute to the teams that have worked despite the hardships on the mission, Hopkins said.

 “I think all of us can agree that 2020 has certainly been a challenging year — global pandemic, economic hardships, civil unrest, isolation," he said.
 “And despite all of that, SpaceX and NASA have kept the production line open and finished this amazing vehicle that’s getting ready to go on its maiden flight to the International Space Station.”

 The mission, which may be delayed because of weather, is different from the flight to the station Behnken and Hurley took in May.
 That was a test flight, designed to ensure the spacecraft was safe and operated as expected.
-While the mission was deemed a success, SpaceX did make some important changes to the capsule as a result of the flight, including reinforcing the heat shield, which protects the crew as the Dragon spacecraft re-enters the atmosphere.
+While the mission was deemed a success, SpaceX did make some important changes to the capsule as a result of the flight, including reinforcing the heat shield, which protects the crew as the Dragon spacecraft reenters the atmosphere.

 SpaceX also has swapped out two engines of the Falcon 9 rocket that would launch Saturday after detecting that a tiny valve vent was clogged with a lacquer used to prevent corrosion.
 With those changes, NASA and SpaceX said they were confident and ready to proceed with the Crew-1 flight.